gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 - Must start at the beginning of a sentence or the beginning of a quotation
 - Used when part of a verse is not strong enough on its own and needs another verse (or part of a verse) to explain it or when 2 verses combined form an even stronger thought

-#### Situation (SIT)
+#### SIT (SIT)

 - Used only in the quiz season where the material type is narrative
 - The question text contains 2 parts:
-    - Up to 3 questions regarding the Situation of the quotation from the following interrogatives:
+    - Up to 3 questions regarding the SIT of the quotation from the following interrogatives:
         - Who said it
         - To whom
         - How